LogtalkDotOrg/logtalk3/adapters/NOTES.md

 paths containing environment variables prevents using it with Logtalk in this operating-system.

-Written and tested with the help of Peter Robinson.
+Written and tested with the help of Peter Robinson, Qu-Prolog author.

 Quintus Prolog 3.3~3.5